 In 1999, she moved to NYC and joined Pseudo.com – the world’s first interactive TV network.
 There Jacki hosted 3-5 hours of live programming daily, interviewing everyone from Arianna Huffington and Dick Morris to the Coyote Ugly bartenders and The Baroness – NYC’s queen of latex.
 After Pseudo fell victim to the dot-com bust, Jacki stayed in NYC, hosting a digital culture and technology series for Discovery International, a pilot for the History Channel, and a pilot for the Travel Channel.
-At the same time, client feedback research for a big investment bank paid the bills.

 In 2004, Jacki took a job with Kuma and made news reports for their reality-based video games.
 A year later, CNN called, and on Valentine’s Day 2005, she moved to Washington, DC to become the first-ever Internet Correspondent in cable news.
 In her almost three years with CNN, Jacki appeared on television multiple times every day, winning a Peabody Award for her participation in the network’s coverage of the aftermath of Hurricane Katrina and an Emmy Award for being part of CNN’s midterm election coverage in 2006.

 In 2007, Jacki started this site, wrote a bit for AMERICAblog, and decided it was time to fight for something she strongly believed in.
 In June 2008, she became the National Communications Director for Health Care for America Now – the nation’s largest health care reform campaign.
 In that capacity, Jacki spearheaded communications for a coalition of more than 1100 organizations with field operations in 46 states.